Ayo Akinola

-Ayomide Bamidele Akinola (born January 20, 2000) is a professional soccer player who plays as a forward for Major League Soccer club Toronto FC.
-Born in the United States and raised in Canada, he represents the Canada national team.
+Ayomide Bamidele Akinola (born January 20, 2000) is a professional soccer player who plays as a forward for Swiss Challenge League club Vaduz.
+Born in the United States, he has represented the Canada national team.

 Early life

 Akinola was born in Detroit, Michigan, and moved to Brampton, Ontario in 2005.
 As a teenager, he played in the TFC Academy.
 He graduated from St. Marguerite d'Youville Secondary School in 2018.

 Club career

 Toronto FC II

 Akinola was called up to the Toronto FC II set-up for the 2016 USL season.
 On June 15, 2016, he made his debut as an 80th-minute substitute for Shaan Hundal in a 1–1 draw with FC Montreal.
 Akinola made his first start a week later in a 4–1 defeat to Louisville City.
 On July 11, he scored a brace in a 4–2 win against the Harrisburg City Islanders and was named to the USL Team of the Week.
 He finished the season with two goals from 10 appearances.

 Akinola tried out for Eredivisie club PSV Eindhoven in November 2017.